SeanJ88/Skip_Patching_Lambda/README.md

 ## Usage

-:warning: This Tool will only Automatically Subscribe, Tag, Create and Recover newly running instances that have the following tags: :warning:
+:warning: This Tool will need to be invoked Manually and will Tag running instances that have the following tags: :warning:

+- MS-CC
+- MS-GS
-- dd-monitoring - true
+- MS-HA-KS
-- dd-mute - false
+- MS-KS

+The Instances will be tagged with:

+- [{"Key": "Skip_Patching", "Value": ${value}}]`

+- value being 'Enabled' or 'Disabled'

-If the above is set to any different, then the Lambda will not subscribe and auto add tags/alarms to the instance.
+If the tags are set to any different above, then the Lambda will not subscribe and auto add tags to the instance.

-The functionality of the Lambda also only listens to newly 'running' or 'terminated' instances.

-The Lambda will not auto tag Instances that are currently in a running state before the Lambda deployment.

-If you want current instances to have auto recovery enabled then these instances must first be stopped and then put back into a running state for the Lambda to trigger.
 ### Prerequisites

 - Serverless Framework Installed - v2.x.x or higher